At Centura, our specialists provide advanced vascular surgery and the best treatments for thrombosis, aneurysms, varicose veins and more.

 Vascular surgery is a specialized field focusing on the body’s vascular system, or your veins and arteries.
 Vascular disease can be managed through surgical reconstruction, medication and minimally-invasive catheter procedures.

-- Aneurysm repair and surgery—An aneurysm is a swelling or ballooning of an artery due to weakness in the artery wall.
+An aneurysm is a swelling or ballooning of an artery due to weakness in the artery wall.
 It is life threatening if the artery were to burst.

 In traditional aneurysm surgery, our skilled heart and vascular surgery team will open the chest cavity, remove the aneurysm and replace the damaged section of the artery with a fabric of plastic graft.